Asheville Tubing on the French Broad: A Complete Guide

 Definitely!
 I highly recommend a floating cooler to keep sandwiches, drinks, and snacks at arms’ length.

-You can rent a floating cooler through Zen Tubing and French Broad Outfitters—they’re a $5 add on, and are essentially a tube with a lid where you can pack your food and drinks.
+You can rent a floating cooler through Zen Tubing—they’re a $5 add on, and are essentially a tube with a lid where you can pack your food and drinks.

 If you choose to do the DIY tubing route, look for a dual tube that has a cooler in the middler, or opt to get a separate floating cooler similar to what the outfitters offer.